Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Medical bills in an at-fault vs. no-fault state

 PIP usually kicks in after health insurance.
-You choose a limit that you’re comfortable with, and your insurance company pays up to that amount for personal injuries during a motorcycle accident.
+You choose a coverage limit that you’re comfortable with, and your insurance company pays up to that amount for personal injuries during a motorcycle accident.

-Medical bill or personal injury protection coverage cover similar types of bills.
+Medical payments or personal injury protection coverage cover similar types of bills.
 However, PIP coverage typically pays for income loss due to injuries, while medical bill coverage won’t.
 An example of the kinds of bills covered by motorcycle are:

 - Health insurance deductibles